meldurson/MountUpRestored/README.md

 * Added flying and jumping

 </details>

-## Installation Instructions:

-* Download the main file with a mod manager or manually place the DLL file in the plugins folder.
-* Run the mod to create a config file
-* Modify the config file *meldurson.MountUpRestored.cfg* in your config folder

 ### Contact:
 The most reliable way to reach out would be to ping me in the [Valheim Modding Discord](https://discord.com/invite/GUEBuCuAMz) under @Meldurson or dm me on Discord.